 How does Jewelry Insurance work?

-Jewelry protection insurance is a separate insurance policy meant particularly for insuring jewelry.
+Jewelry protection insurance is a separate policy designed specifically to cover jewelry.
 Like scheduling your jewelry with a floater, jewelry protection insurance covers your precious jewels beyond common insurance perils.
-Unlike a floater, though, claims made against a jewelry protection insurance policy aren’t counted as a claim against your homeowner’s insurance.
+Unlike a floater, though, claims against a jewelry protection insurance policy aren’t counted as a claim against your homeowner’s insurance.

 Home policy vs. Jewelry Insurance: Making a claim

-On the other hand, an individual jewelry insurance policy kicks in whether you lose an earring, a stone falls out of a ring or there’s a mysterious disappearance.
-Perhaps there was a family heirloom missing from your home after a dinner party, or maybe your sibling “borrowed” your diamond earrings and forgot to tell you.
-Even if you have suspicions but no proof, the jewelry insurance policy will pay out.
+On the other hand, an individual jewelry insurance policy kicks in whether you lose an earring, a stone falls out of a ring, or there’s a mysterious disappearance.
+Perhaps a family heirloom was missing from your home after a dinner party, or maybe your sibling “borrowed” your diamond earrings and forgot to tell you.
+The jewelry insurance policy will pay out even if you have suspicions but no proof.

 In either case, your settlement will depend on your insurer.
-Some will simply send you a cheque, while others will dictate the replacement or reparation of a piece.
-It’s important to discuss how claims work with your isure insurance broker and the options you’ll have for settlement.
+Some will send you a cheque, while others will dictate the replacement or reparation of a piece.
+It’s important to discuss how claims work with your isure insurance broker and the settlement options available to you.

 How much does Jewelry Insurance cost?